Book cover

 10. Allows changes in the algorithms used by a class.

-11. Makes a data structure open to extensions, allowing adding a function to each element of a data structure without changing their code.
+11. Makes a data structure open to extensions, allowing the addition of a function to each element of a data structure without changing their code.

 12. Allows an object to notify other objects that its state has changed.